kiwilan/php-archive/README.md

 ### PDF

+-   Content of any page as image
--   Extract any page as image
+-   [ ] Extract any page as image
 -   [ ] Extract all pages as images
 -   Extract text content
 -   Get metadata